signag/raspi-cam-srv/README.md

 - On the [Config screen](docs/Configuration.md), camera configurations can be specified for four different use cases (Live View, Photo, Raw Photo and Video).
 These will be applied together with the selected controls when photos or videos will be taken.
 The *Live view* configuration will also be immediately applied to the Live stream.
 - The [Info screen](docs/Information.md) shows the installed cameras, and, for the active camera, the camera properties as well as the available sensor modes.
 - The [Photos screen](docs/PhotoViewer.md) allows scrolling through all available photos and videos with detail views of selected items.
-- With the [Timelapse](docs/Timelapse.md) screen, timelapse series can be configured, executed and monitored during their progress.
+- With the [Photo Series](docs/PhotoSeries.md) screen, different kinds of photo series ([Exposure Series](./docs/PhotoSeriesExp.md), [Focus Stacks](./docs/PhotoSeriesFocus.md), [Timelapse Series](./docs/PhotoSeriesTimelapse.md)) can be configured, executed and monitored during their progress.
-- The [Timelapse](docs/Timelapse.md) screen allows also to persist specific [Camera Configurations](docs/Configuration.md) together with [Camera Controls](docs/CameraControls.md) in the file system for later reuse.
+- The [Photo Series](docs/PhotoSeries.md) screen allows also to persist specific [Camera Configurations](docs/Configuration.md) together with [Camera Controls](docs/CameraControls.md) in the file system for later reuse.
 - The [Settings screen](docs/Settings.md) allows a few configuration settings such as selection of the active camera as well as selecting the type of photos, raw photos and videos in the range supported by Picamera2
 - Access to the server requires [registration and authentification](docs/Authentication.md).